-There are three designated plug-in areas: South lot, North lot (E Wing), and some spaces in the Cultural Centre lot.
-These lots have electrical plug-ins.
-Plug-in permits are only for use in Plug-in designated lots only.
+Plug-in permits are valid in Plug-in designated lots and stalls only.
 MHC is committed to energy conservation; the parking lots are subject to load shedding and cycling which means power is not on all day.
-These permits are valid only in the designated lots.

 “Pay and Display” / Daily Parking

 Available to anyone driving on campus without a permit and will only allow parking in Open parking lots.
 Permits can be purchased by the hour at a rate of $1.00/hour or for the full day at a rate of $4.00/day.
 These permits are available through the permit dispensers located on parking lots around campus.
 The permit dispensers accept coins only and do not dispense change.
 If a dispenser is malfunctioning, please contact security immediately at 529-3911.
 Daily permits are also for sale in the college bookstore.

 These permits are available to students living in residence and entitle the holder to a stall in residence parking lots only.
 These permits are accessed through Student Development.
 Students wishing to park in any other lot(s) are required to purchase an appropriate permit.

 Parking for People with Disabilities

 MHC offers parking spaces restricted for people with physical disabilities.
 A vehicle parked in a handicap designated spot will require a valid Alberta Motor Vehicle Handicap Permit and a valid Medicine Hat College permit to park in these stalls.
 “Pay and Display” ticket meters nearest these stalls have barrier-free access.